Mobility edge of the two dimensional Bose-Hubbard model: Introduction

-Here, we investigate the quantum phases of the two-dimensional Bose-Hubbard model (BHM) in the presence of disorder utilizing a recently developed fluctuation operator expansion (FOE) method \cite{Bissbort2014,Geissler2018}, which gives access to the complete spectrum of quasiparticle (QP) excitations for system sizes comparable to experiments.
+Here, we investigate localization effects in the excitation spectrum of the two-dimensional Bose-Hubbard model (BHM) in the presence of disorder utilizing a recently developed fluctuation operator expansion (FOE) method \cite{Bissbort2014,Geissler2018}, which gives access to the complete spectrum of quasiparticle (QP) excitations for system sizes comparable to experiments.
 Our results are summarized in Fig.~\ref{fig:MBL_phases}.
 For all interaction strengths disorder induces (at least) one ME.
-We find that the finite-size scaling at these critical points is consistent with a Beresinskii-Kosterlitz-Thouless (BKT) scenario \cite{Goremykina2018,Morningstar2019,Dumitrescu2019}.
-Importantly, for each interaction strength and low-enough energy, the ME is an exponentially decreasing function of the disorder strength up to a critical disorder strength, which marks the transition to a MBL phase.
-In its vicinity the ME shows reentrant behavior consistent with predictions of the Bose glass phase \cite{Fisher1989,Zhang1995,Priyadarshee2006,AlvarezZuniga2015}.
-For the case of particles confined by a harmonic potential, we compute correlation functions and extract the inverse decay length, finding excellent agreement with recent experiments~\cite{Choi2016}.
+We determine the finite-size scaling at the critical points characterized by weak fractality and a thermal-like critical gap ratio.
+Importantly, in the limits of our numerical QP method the low energy ME converges onto an exponential decay with disorder.
+For the case of particles confined by a harmonic potential, we compute correlation functions and extract the inverse decay length, finding excellent agreement with recent experiments \cite{Choi2016} in terms of a finite-size localization transition.

+In the following we first introduce the model (Set.~\ref{sec:model}) and the fluctuation operator expansion (Sec.~\ref{sec:FOE}).
+In Sec.~\ref{sec:characterization} we introduce the observables used to characterize localization and discuss their finite-size collapse determining the ME (Sec.~\ref{sec:scaling}).
+We determine the finite-size localization transition of a harmonically trapped system (Sec.~\ref{sec:trapMBL}) and directly compare to the experimental results of reference \cite{Choi2016}.
+In Sec.~\ref{sec:conclusion} finally, we end with some concluding remarks.